craigfrancis/framework/framework/0.1/doc/helpers/form.md

 ## Example search form

-This code could go into a "search_form" [unit](../../doc/setup/units.md), to be re-used though out the website.
+This could go into a "search_form" [unit](../../doc/setup/units.md), to be re-used though out the website.

 	$form = new form();
 	$form->form_passive_set(true, 'GET');